h3tz/2b2t-Alarm/README.md

 [2b2t Alarm](https://github.com/h3tz/2b2t-Alarm)
 ===========
 A tool to send an alarm on different channels when a specific position in 2b2t queue is reached.
 Channels are: Windows sound, Prometheus, speak, smartphone notification.
-The other will follow. v0.1. draft.
+The other will follow.
+To fetch the pos \.minecraft\logs\latest.log will be read. v0.1. draft.
 The development will be continued. v0.2. add queue position to speech. v0.3. some fixes #2b2t
 Features:
 - Shows the 2b2t queue position